-Disaster Management is a significant part of the general studies paper 3 in the UPSC Syllabus.
+Disaster Management is a significant part of the general studies paper 3 of the IAS Exam.
 The topics internal security and disaster management are diverse and also important for both the prelims and the mains exams.
 These topics are also highly linked with current affairs.
 Almost every question asked from them is related to current events.
 So, apart from standard textbooks, you should rely on newspapers and news analyses as well for these sections.

 National Disaster Management Authority